ElleEsseDi/Semantic-Digital-Library-Project/README.md

 Project for the Semantic Digital Libraries course | UNIBO | Digital Humanities and Digital Knowledge

+It is a proof concept for a GraphRAG system, leveraging linkable entities to perform SPARQL queries on a graph database based on RDF.

 Visit the GitBook with our documentation: https://kr-and-e-2023-4-controversy-abou.gitbook.io/library-system-dude-kg-and-llm-for-libraries/

 # Requirements